MicrosoftDocs/bot-docs/articles/v4sdk/bot-builder-howto-cross-train.md

 ## The Todo bot with LUIS and QnA Maker sample

-The adaptive **Todo bot with LUIS and QnA Maker** ([**C#**](https://aka.ms/cs-adaptive-multi-turn-sample)) sample has five `.lu` files, six `.qna` files and six `.lg` files.
+The adaptive **Todo bot with LUIS and QnA Maker** ([**C#**][cs-sample]) sample has five `.lu` files, six `.qna` files and six `.lg` files.
 When creating the cross-trained language understanding models you will combine the `.lu` and `.qna` files in a way that will enable you to utilize the capabilities of both LUIS and QnA Maker together in the same recognizer, enabling you to train the recognizer how best to interpret and respond to a users request.
 After running the cross-train command you will have the same number of each file, but they will be updated so that the `.lu` file contains the required `.qna` information and the `.qna` files contains the required `.lu` information to enable the [Cross-trained recognizer set][crosstrainedrecognizerset] to work.

 To clone the samples repository, enter the following git command from a console window: `git clone https://github.com/Microsoft/botbuilder-samples.git`

 ## Create your LUIS authoring resource in Azure

-The LUIS authoring resource is an [Azure Cognitive Services][cognitive-services-overview] resource that you create using Azure's [Create LUIS Cognitive Services][create-cognitive-services-luis] page.
-You can think of this as a container for your LUIS applications and the model, or models that those LUIS applications are comprised of.
-The LUIS authoring resource provides a secure way to author your LUIS resources.
-You need this to be able to perform the tasks such as create, update, train, and publish a LUIS application that are required to enable LUIS functionality in your bot.
+If you don't already have a LUIS authoring resource you want to use for this, you can follow the steps below to create one.
+For an in-depth explanation of this process, see the article [Deploy LUIS resources using the Bot Framework LUIS CLI commands][create-your-luis-authoring-resource-in-azure].

 1. Go to the Azure [Create LUIS Cognitive Services][create-cognitive-services-luis] page.
 2. In the **Create options** section, select **Authoring** to create a LUIS authoring resource.